Inferno (1999 film): Plot

 Eddie Lomax rides an Indian motorcycle in a salt flat.
 When his bike breaks down, he begins drinking and passes out.
 When he awakes, he sees his old friend from the Army, Johnny Sixtos.
 Eddie tells Johnny he is haunted by dreams of atrocities they committed in the Army, and intends to kill himself after giving Johnny his Indian motorcycle.
 However, Eddie begins shooting rounds randomly, and one hits a passing truck.
 Three brothers stop and begin harassing Eddie, and Johnny disappears.
-They beat and shoot Eddie, leaving the youngest brother Petey to execute him, and steal his bike.
+They beat and shoot Eddie, leaving the youngest brother Petey to execute him, though he shoots the ground, and steal his bike.

 Johnny reappears and carries Eddie to his home, where he nurses him back to health.
 Once recovered, Eddie sets off to avenge himself and retrieve the motorcycle.
 In town, he finds his gun has been sold to a local store.
-Eddie kills the two men inside when they attack him, and free their uncle Eli Hamilton whom they had been keeping prisoner in a back room.
+Eddie kills the two men inside when they attack him, and frees their uncle Eli Hamilton whom they had been keeping prisoner in a back room to let him die out.
 Eli supplies Eddie with guns and ammunition.
 Eddie then goes to the local diner, where he meets Rhonda Reynolds, another friend of Johnny's.
 There he learns the identity of the three men who attacked him, and employs diner regular Jubal Early to clean up the bodies of the men he killed at Eli's.

-After learning from Eli and Jubal that the Hogan brothers (the men who attacked him) work with a local gang called the Heathens, Eddie sets off to the Bomb Bay Cafe to confront them.
-After killing 3 more men and rescuing 2 women, Eddie tells the Heathens that the Hogans hired him.
-At his hotel, the 2 women insist on "thanking" Eddie, and they have sex.
+After learning from Eli and Jubal that the Hogan brothers, (the men who attacked him) work with a local gang called the Heathens, Eddie sets off to the Bomb Bay Cafe to confront them.
+After killing three more men and rescuing two women, Eddie tells the Heathens that the Hogans hired him.
+At his hotel, the two women insist on thanking Eddie with sex.
 At a meeting that night, the Heathens conclude that the Hogans have betrayed them by hiring Eddie, and set out to ambush the Hogans and their father.
 The Hogans, in turn, attack the Heathens, and Eddie contributes to the chaos by causing several large explosions during their battle.
-Johnny reappears, however, and sacrifices himself to draw attention away from Eddie.
+Johnny reappears, however, and draws attention away from Eddie.
 After an unsuccessful lynching, Eddie manages to escape with Johnny.

 Rhonda and Eddie are devastated when Johnny does not recover from his injuries, and resolve to avenge him.
-Back in town, Eddie appears to return to his hotel room, and the Heathens and Hogans (who realize Eddie has played them against one another) unite to kill him.
-Eddie, Eli, Rhonda and Jubal booby-trap his room, however, and Eddie systematically kills most of the gang.
-When only Matt Hogan remains, he and Eddie dual.
+Back in town, Eddie appears to return to his hotel room, and the Heathens and Hogans, realizing Eddie has played them against one another unite to kill him.
+Eddie, Eli, Rhonda, and Jubal booby-trap his room, however, and Eddie systematically kills most of the gang.
+When only Matt Hogan remains, he and Eddie duel.
 Once Matt gets the upper hand, several citizens shoot Matt, and argue over who truly killed him.

 Afterwards, there is peace in town, and Eddie leaks a story to the newspaper about UFOs causing 28 "disappearances" in town.
 This brings tourism and prosperity to the town, and he rides off with Rhonda and a vision of Johnny alongside.